anmolbagga/AnmolBagga/README.md

 Some information about me:

-- 🔭 I’m currently working at Triller!
-Previously worked in QA InfoTech, Expedia, Coach New York, Walmart, Lloyds Banking Group.
+- 🔭 I’m currently working at Lloyds Banking Group on a contract role!
+Previously worked at QA InfoTech, Expedia, Coach New York, Walmart, Lloyds Banking Group, Triller!!
-- 🤔 What I know - Functional testing
+- 🤔 What I know - Functional testing/exploratory testing
 - 🌱 I’m currently learning ... testproject.io
 - 👯 I’m looking to collaborate on ... automation and software testing!
 - 💬 Ask me about ... anything.
 If I know I will surely tell, if I dont I will simply try my best to find out!